 |Undergraduate Graduation Rate (students began in 2014)||24%*||32%*|

 Riverside Community College District

-Riverside Community College, with campuses in Riverside, Moreno Valley and Norco, has over 100 degree programs and 30,000 students.
+Riverside Community College, with campuses in Riverside, Moreno Valley and Norco, has over 30,000 students.
 Real estate coursework is included in the business and information technology programs on each campus.

 Certificate of Achievement, Business Administration, Real Estate Concentration